Generic selectors

 Key Takeaways

-• Keeping a tortoise is a very long-term commitment, so spend a few weeks on research because this pet might live over 100 years!
+• Keeping a tortoise is a very long-term commitment.
+Spend a few weeks on research because this pet might live over 100 years.

 • Wild tortoises are in trouble all over the world.
-Most of the popular pet tortoises are threatened in their natural habitat due to collection for trade and habitat destruction.
+Most popular pet tortoises are threatened in their natural habitat due to collection for trade and habitat destruction.

 • Never buy or keep a wild-caught tortoise.
-There are plenty of captive breeding animals already in the pet trade so there’s no reason to be removing them from the wild.
+Captive-bred animals are available in the pet trade, so there’s no reason to remove animals from the wild.

 What Are They?

-Tortoises are native to North and South America, Asia, Africa, and Europe, where they live in all sorts of different habitats from deserts to forests.
-There are about 50 different species of tortoise in the world, and they range in size from just 4 inches to monsters like the Galapagos tortoise that weigh over 500 pounds!
+Tortoises are native to North and South America, Asia, Africa, and Europe, where they live in habitats ranging from deserts to forests.
+There are about 50 known species worldwide, ranging in size from just 4 inches (10 cm) to monsters like the Galapagos tortoise that weigh over 500 pounds (227 kg).

-Most tortoises are herbivores, but many will include insects and other meaty foods in their diet sometimes.
-Like all reptiles, they are cold-blooded, so these animals rely on the heat of the sun to stay warm and active.
-Many of them become inactive in the winter and shelter underground or in crevices until the spring.
+Most tortoises are herbivores, but many will include insects and other protein in their diet occasionally.
+Like all reptiles, they are cold-blooded and rely on the heat of the sun to stay warm and active.
+Many hibernate in winter and shelter underground until spring.

 Do They Make Good Pets?

-Depending on where you live, you may be able to keep these animals outdoors in a secure enclosure with plenty of natural vegetation for food, as well as shelter, fresh water, and protection from predators.
-However, some will require large indoor habitats with temperature and humidity controls.
+Depending on where you live, you may be able to keep tortoises outdoors in a secure enclosure with natural vegetation, shelter, fresh water, and predator protection.
+Others require large indoor habitats with temperature and humidity controls.
+A tortoise kept in the wrong conditions will develop health problems within months.
+Metabolic bone disease and shell pyramiding are the two most common consequences of inadequate UVB lighting and humidity.

 21 Types Of Tortoise Species